daarnolducsd/ep5book/docs/06-week6.md

 setwd("/Users/davidarnold/Dropbox/Teaching/EP5Bookdown/data")
 ```

-Because this is the folder that I have placed the data.
+Because this is the folder in which I have placed the data.
 If you are uncertain how to get this address in R, you can also find the Session tab at the top of the screen.
 If you click on Session, one of the options will be Set Working Directory.
 You can then navigate to Choose Directory.
 This will allow you to navigate through your folders as you usually would.
 Click the folder in which you have stored the data and press Open.
 This will then change your working directory to that folder.
 Even better, the code used to change the directory will be printed in the console.
 You can just copy and paste that snippet of code into your R script so that next time you open up the script you can just run the line of code instead of manually setting up the directory.

 ## Dataframes

 Now that we have set the working directory, we can actually load in our data to start exploring it.
 To do this, we will use the ``read.csv()`` command.
-This is the command used to load comma separated values files.
+This is the command used to load comma-separated values files.

 ```r